Francesco Gazo

-Francesco Gazo (born 29 February 1992) is an Italian footballer who plays as a midfielder for Italian club Città di Varese.
+Francesco Gazo (born 29 February 1992) is an Italian footballer who plays for Lazzate.

 Club career

-Born in Varese, Lombardy, Gazo started his career at Azzate Calcio Mornago and then A.S.
+Born in Varese, Lombardy, Gazo started his career at Azzate Calcio Mornago and then at A.S.
 Varese 1910.
 In August 2009 he was signed by another Lombard club AlbinoLeffe of Serie B, re-joining former teammate Nicholas Allievi.
 He spent 2 seasons in the reserve team from 2009 to 2011.
-In 2011, he was signed by Lega Pro Prima Divisione club Pro Vercelli, however he was a player of the reserve team as overage player.
+In 2011, he was signed by Lega Pro Prima Divisione club Pro Vercelli and was a player on the reserve team as an overage player.
 On 13 January 2012 he was signed by Prato.

-Gazo returned to AlbinoLeffe in 2012, which the club relegated to the Prime Divisione.
+Gazo returned to AlbinoLeffe in 2012, relegating the club to the Prime Divisione.
 The club failed to win the promotion playoffs in 2014.

 On 13 July 2019, he joined Serie D club Seregno.